DouglasRichardReynolds/GAM-305/README.md

 ***What parts of the plan did the team perceive to go well in relation to the last stage evaluation?***
 Harrison: We managed to get more done earlier in the week to get a final Beta build done earlier.
 We also managed the GitHub branches better to make combining them smoother.
 Douglas:  Merging our work into the Beta_Final branch was much smoother.
 We're starting to get the hang of group work.
+Lukas: Learning to be more proficient with version control, despite a few hiccups that my team members helped me resolve.

 ***What parts of the plan did the team perceive to go wrong in relation to the last stage evaluation?***
 Harrison: Everything we did this week was just generally better than last.
 Can't think of anything.
 Douglas:  We still run into issues with git.
 There were a handful of hours burnt ironing our merge conflicts and making sure everyone had the most up-to-date changes on their working branches.
+Lukas: Being able to update the project independently.
+While working together during collaborative meetings I have fewer issues with git as I am able to ask questions.
+When working on the project by myself I get easily overwhelmed by unexpected issues I can't resolve alone.

 ***How were the previous evaluations integrated into this latest stage?***
 Harrison: We got things done earlier so we could make a final Beta build earlier.
 We still met on Tuesday even if last week's meeting wasn't particularly productive, but this time it ended up being important to finish the Alpha build (since we were late with it) and figure out exactly what the next steps were for the Beta.
 Douglas:  We've been getting better at accomplishing all steps of the development process - planning, developing, testing, and debugging.
+Lukas: Regular communication has helped us complete tasks sooner than alpha, allowing more time for testing and debugging.

 ***What would you do differently to improve the collaboration or development process?***
 Harrison: If we had known Git and GitHub wouldn't work particularly well with Blueprints, I think I would have wanted to either use C++ or just find something that works better so merge conflicts wouldn't be nearly as big an issue.
 Douglas:  I think having an in-depth knowledge git prior to beginning group work would have been beneficial.
 Many hours of managing the repo would have been saved.
+Lukas: Having a stronger grasp on how to implement version control with Unreal Engine.
+My lack of knowledge aside, many of the issues were specific to the Unreal Blueprint code structure having compatability issues.

 ***Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?***
 Harrison: Unlike last week, meeting at our scheduled time was actually productive, so pretty much everything was helpful.
 Douglas:  Everything was better this week compared to last.
 We're getting better at working together, communicating, and using the project tools at our disposal.
 With that, I can't think of anything that were slowing us down.
+Lukas: There haven't been any real issues with the tools we are utilizing.
+We have concluded that one meeting at the start of the week will not suffice have been able to coordinate meetings before and during the weekend to work on final requirements for the sprint.

 ***Identify the completed stage of development of the intended Beta and address the project schedule to meet Final Release development deadline.***
 Harrison: While slightly behind the Beta development goal, it's still really close, and the framework is all there to get the final build done quickly.
 We may have to push back the deadline for the final build a day or two, but will get it done.
 Douglas:  We've been meeting on Tuesdays, Thursdays, and Saturdays to make sure we're keeping in-line with our project goals.
 The plan is to get together on Tuesday to flesh out our individual responsibilities for the completion of the build, Thursday to check in and make sure the development stage is complete, and Saturday to make sure everything is tested and fully fleshed out.
 I'm excited to see how the project will look by the end of the upcoming week.
+Lukas: The bulk of the beta build is functional and all my team memebers did a tremendous job building out the levels.
+During the sprint we were able to identify the most functional scripts that we could then repurpose for multiple enemy types.
+While waiting on help with a git bash issue I also experimented with changing the class types for the enemies to resolve a bug but failed.
+I scrapped the idea for the sake of consistency and removed that enemy type for the time being.
+The features that were not included have placeholders in beta and this week it will be decided which ones will remain in the final release.